bSchnepp/Feral/README.md

 # FERAL KERNEL

 ## What is Feral?
-Feral is an experimental monolithic kernel intended to be used for my Waypoint operating system.
-It's primary goals are flexibility, reliablility, performance, and security.
-Feral is intended to run for many architectures, but is currently being developed primarilly for the x86_64 platform, and more specifically for Family 17h x86-64 PCs ("Zen" and "Zen+" architecture) Do note that we do *not* support non-PC x86 systems (ie, "Liverpool" APU).
-We assume your hardware has an APIC, is capable of having Multiboot or UEFI support, and communicates to disks using some variant of the ATA or SCSI protocols.
+Feral is an experimental monolithic kernel, which is intended for use by my Waypoint operating system.
+It's primary goals are flexibility, compatibility, performance, and security.

+Feral currently runs on x86-64 personal computers belonging to Family 17h ("Zen") under virtualization with KVM, but may work for other systems that are still PC-compatible (ie, not Liverpool or Scorpio APU).
+Feral is also known to work on an 6000-series x86-64 CPUs from a different CPU vendor, but this is not tested as often.

+Feral will probably also work on systems based upon future revisions of the Zen architecture, but this is not tested.
+(Limited to Zen 1, Zen+ and Zen 2 are untested.)

+Feral for now, if on a PC, assumes your hardware has an APIC, storage devices are usually ATA or SCSI/SAS, and is booted from Multiboot 2.
+An experimental bootloader to boot directly from EFI firmware is in progress, but is at a low priority.

 In the future, Feral is intended to run on MIPS, Aarch64, POWER9, and RV64GC hardware.